bmanders716/bmanders716.github.io/cookbook.md

 Oyster Patties.

 _Ingredients_--6 patty cases.
-               2Ω dozen oysters.
+               2Ì†§ozen oysters.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
-               º pint of milk.
+               Ï†∞int of milk.
-               º pint of cream.
+               Ï†∞int of cream.
                A few drops of lemon juice.
                Pepper and salt.
                A little cayenne.